McLaren

 Audi

-A mixed day: Hulkenberg completed full programmes and was P12 in FP1 (1:32.798) but P7 in FP2 (1:31.441), pleased with a decent baseline.
-Bortoleto edged Hulkenberg in FP1 but lost most of FP2 to a garage stop for a precautionary gearbox change, finishing FP2 P16 (1:31.933); he thanked the team for the turnaround and will rely on teammate data overnight.
+A mixed Friday for Audi.
+Hülkenberg completed his programme and ran to P12 in FP1 (1:32.798) and P7 in FP2 (1:31.441), pleased with the baseline.
+Bortoleto showed pace in FP1 but lost most of FP2 to a precautionary gearbox change and ended FP2 P16 (1:31.933); he thanked the team for the quick turnaround and will use teammate data overnight.

 Williams